 It’s as simple as this – there are few better ways to achieve the optimal happiness and welfare of the human body and mind than a good night’s rest.
 Sadly, for many in the modern age, a consistent sleeping schedule is a pursuit much easier yearned for than achieved.
 Given the widespread frequency of sleep deprivation, as well as the issues related to sleep, more and more people are turning to pharmaceuticals to help them get some rest.
 While prescription sleep meds might offer fast and convenient relief, they should only be a temporary aid, as they can be damaging if used for long periods.
-Today, we will explore this phenomenon and offer some effective long-term alternatives for treatment from the team of professionals at South Florida Sinus and Allergy Center that can help you rest easy.
+Today, we will explore this phenomenon and offer some effective long-term alternatives for treatment from the team of professionals at Florida Sinus & Snoring Specialists that can help you rest easy.

 Why You Should Think Twice About Sleeping Pills

 We get it.
 There is an allure to the idea of consuming a small pill with a glass of water and falling asleep just minutes later, especially when the other option entails tossing and turning for hours until you finally fall asleep from exhaustion and irritation.
 A pill seems convenient and stress-free, but it’s not.
 Unfortunately, there’s more to pharmaceutical sleep aids than meets the eye.

 They may provide temporary relief, but rarely, if ever, do they address the root causes behind sleep deprivation, of which there are many (sleep apnea, sinus issues, anatomical and genetic make-up, and more).
 Moreover, there are various potential short-term and long-term side effects of using sleeping pills, ranging from mild to severe intensity.

 Below are some side effects associated with sleeping pills, some of which are more common than others:

 - Addiction and dependency issues that can affect mood and make achieving sleep naturally more difficult